How Much Does a Home Appraisal Cost in Arizona?

 While there’s no such thing as a free certified home appraisal, there are free online tools, such as HomeLight’s Home Value Estimator (HVE), that can quickly give you a ballpark idea of what your home might be worth.

 If you’re a seller, you can also ask your real estate agent for a comparative market analysis (CMA).
-CMAs are typically used to price homes before listing them and are usually created using similar methods as an appraisal.
-Many local agents will provide sellers with a CMA for free.
+CMAs typically are used to price homes before listing them and usually are created using similar methods to an appraisal.
+Many local agents will provide sellers with a free CMA.

 Find a Top Arizona Real Estate Agent